 Most countries offer investors in corporations some relief from double taxation.
 Thirty countries make up the Organisation for Economic Co-operation and Development (OECD), and of these countries, only Ireland offers no relief whatsoever.
-A few countries, including Australia, Canada, Chile, Mexico, and New Zealand, give shareholders a tax credit for the amount of corporate taxes paid, while others, such as Estonia and Latvia, fully or partially exempt dividend income from individual taxes.
+A few countries, including Australia, Canada, Chile, Mexico and New Zealand, give shareholders a tax credit for the amount of corporate taxes paid, while others, such as Estonia and Latvia, fully or partially exempt dividend income from individual taxes.
 The United States offers partial relief by having a lower tax rate on dividend income than on other sources of income.
-Currently, for most investors dividends are taxed at up to 20%, a rate significantly below their personal income tax rate.
-Despite this relief, the effective corporate tax rate in the U.S. had been one of the highest in the world- in 2017 it was nearly 30% above the median for the OECD.
-Reducing this disparity was a key motive of the Tax Cut and Jobs Act of 2017 (TCJA) which, among other changes, lowered the federal corporate tax rate from 35% to 21% and included provisions that made it less attractive for U.S. firms to seek tax havens overseas.
+As of 2018, for most investors qualified dividends are taxed at up to 20%, a rate significantly below their personal income tax rate.
+Despite this relief, the effective corporate tax rate in the U.S. had been one of the highest in the world- nearly 30% above the median for the OECD in 2017.
+The Tax Cut and Jobs Act of 2017 (TCJA) significantly reduced this differential by lowering the federal corporate tax rate from 35% to 21% in 2018.